 The following rules must be observed and can be found in InfoFile C-03 Programme Basic Rules.

-Leaders must be the proper age on the day they leave for the programme, or, in the case of the host delegation leader, on the first day of hosting.
-Specifically:
+Participants must be the age specified by the programme and the invitation.
+Participants must be the proper age in the general programme period, in the year in which the programme is hosted, specifically: